JStaRFilms/adaptive-study-game/README.md

   - **Personalized Feedback**: After each session, the AI analyzes your performance, identifies strengths & weaknesses, and provides actionable recommendations.
   - **One-Click Focused Quizzes**: Instantly generate a new quiz that targets the topics you struggled with the most.
   - **Comprehensive Stats**: Track your progress over time with a detailed analytics dashboard.
+- **AI-Generated Visual Reading Canvas**: A revolutionary way to engage with your study materials.
+  - **Explore Visually**: Transforms your notes into a dynamic, mind-map style interface of interconnected concepts.
+  - **Dynamic Expansion**: Click to expand any concept, and watch as the AI generates new, detailed sub-topics in real-time.
+  - **Intelligent Reflow Animations**: Surrounding blocks fluidly and gracefully animate to make space for new information, creating a seamless exploratory experience.
+  - **Stateful & Persistent**: Your canvas layout is saved automatically.
+Expanded concepts will remain expanded, allowing you to pick up your study session right where you left off.
+  - **Fully Responsive**: Adapts from a multi-column grid on desktop to a clean, single-column view on mobile devices.
 - **AI-Powered Quiz Generation**: Automatically creates high-quality quizzes from your study materials.
 - **Multimodal Input**: Generate quizzes from a mix of sources:
   - Pasted text notes